Group Term Life Insurance & Individual Term Insurance: Know The Details

 If you miss a payment, most insurers offer a grace period (typically 30 days) to catch up before coverage lapses.
 If payments remain unpaid after this period, the policy may be cancelled.
 We always advise clients to stay on top of payments to avoid losing their coverage.
 Canadian LIC also assists clients in setting up automatic payments to make premium management easier.

-If you die within the term, Term Life Insurance Plans will pay out tax-free to your beneficiaries.
+If you die within the term, Term Life Insurance Plans will pay your beneficiaries tax-free.
 This benefit can help keep up with the ongoing family expenses, including paying off your home, everyday lifestyle, education fees, and many other things.
 Often, it’s a big consolation for the client when they know that Term Life Insurance can be used as a good safety net, securing daily life without much worry over financial burdens.

 The above FAQs represent some of the common questions people often raise when thinking about Group and Individual Term Life Insurance.
 Whether you are thinking about investing in term life or just want some peace of mind, Canadian LIC will help you make an informed decision that will suit your family’s needs.